Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Experiments

-It can be observed from Fig. \ref{s_e} that the ASL framework substantially improved the sample efficiency over the Ape-X framework, reaching the equivalent or remarkably better performance with considerably less training data.
-We contend that the improvement originates from the TFM and the VEM.
-The relative speed of the Actor and Learner is reasonably coordinated by the TFM in accordance with the $TPS$, preventing the Actor from generating redundant data.
-Meanwhile, the VEM overcomes the limitation of canonical $\epsilon$-greedy exploration, reaching a more rational compromise between exploration and exploitation and yielding higher quality training data.
+Fig. \ref{s_e} illustrates that ASL substantially improved the sample efficiency over Ape-X. The result in Table \ref{tab:SETE} further corroborates such observation, where ASL achieves equivalent performance using only 6.02\% of the training data required by Ape-X. The improvement originates from ASL’s TFM and VEM.
+The relative speed of the Actor and Learner is reasonably coordinated by the TFM in accordance with the $\mbox{\textit{TPS}}$, preventing the Actor from generating excessive data.
+Meanwhile, the VEM overcomes the limitation of canonical $\epsilon$-greedy exploration, reaching a more rational compromise between exploration and exploitation and yielding higher quality training data that fosters training.